ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### How-to debug agent plugin lookup

 The easiest way to determine if your plugin has been found and properly initialized by the Agent's plugin lookup procedure is to enable verbose lookup logs.
-Before the agent is start, set the `DEBUG_INFRA` environment variable as follows:
+Before the agent is started, set the `DEBUG_INFRA` environment variable as follows:
 ```
 export DEBUG_INFRA=lookup
 ```